-LGA Architectural Partners gives a 1955 property the royal treatment
+LGA Architectural Partners take on a mid-century modern house and give the 1955 bungalow property the royal treatment

-When the house, designed in 1955 by British-born architect Basil Capes, went up for sale in 2007, architecture buffs Kubis and Martin – who lived nearby – just had to take a look.
+When the bungalow, designed in 1955 by British-born architect Basil Capes, went up for sale in 2007, architecture buffs Kubis and Martin – who lived nearby – just had to take a look at the mid-century modern house.
 They fell for it hard.
 Its exceptional ravine site was a draw, and while others might have torn it down to build anew, the couple loved everything about it: its glam carport, cedar-panelled ceiling, exposed steel roofbeams and soaring windows.

 “All of our homes have had a mid-century feel,” Kubis says.
 “That’s part of our roots.
 My father was a furniture designer from Eastern Europe, working in the modernist tradition.
 So, in a sense, we were the ideal people to own this place.”